-Lliam Hildebrand says he had a moment of clarity during an apprenticeship at a steel-fabricating shop in Victoria, Canada.
-He was learning the metal-working skills he would need to become a boilermaker, to eventually move on to work on the many steel vessels — including furnaces, pipelines, “cokers” and “exchangers” — that make up the oil industry’s vast infrastructure in Alberta, Canada’s oil sands fields.
+Lliam Hildebrand says he had a moment of clarity during an apprenticeship at a steel fabricating shop in Victoria, Canada.
+He was learning the metal-working skills he would need to become a boilermaker and eventually move on to work on the many steel vessels — including furnaces, pipelines, cokers and exchangers — that make up the oil industry’s vast infrastructure in the tar sands fields of Alberta, Canada.

-During that apprenticeship, Hildebrand would come into the fabricating shop and see a pressure vessel on one side of the shop being made for the oil sands, and at the same time, on the other side of the shop, his own project — a wind farm weather station.
-Hildebrand says he walked into the shop one morning, and the contrast between the two ventures struck him sharply.
+During that apprenticeship, Hildebrand would come into the fabricating shop and see a pressure vessel on one side of the shop being made for the tar sands, and at the same time, on the other side of the shop, his own project — a wind farm weather station.
+Hildebrand says the contrast between the two ventures struck him sharply as he walked into the shop one morning.
 That was the moment when he realized, “We are the trade — the building trade — that’s really going to help address [climate change].”

 From then on he has felt as though he’s been living two lives.
-Coming out of his apprenticeship, he started looking for jobs in the renewable sector, but was unable to find work.
-Six years ago, he reluctantly decided to apply his skills where there were plenty of jobs: the Canadian oil sands fields.
+Coming out of his apprenticeship, he started looking for jobs in the renewable sector but was unable to find work.
+Six years ago, he reluctantly decided to apply his skills where there were plenty of jobs: the Canadian tar sands fields.

 Opportunity in the Oil Plunge